pschauhan81/react-project/README.md

-#this is raect mini project..
+#this is react mini project..